 He completed fellowship training in 2001 at the Dana-Farber Cancer Institute/Massachusetts General Hospital combined program in medical oncology.
 He earned a master’s degree in clinical investigation from Harvard University in 2002.

 Dr. Jänne has received several awards for his research, including from Uniting Against Lung Cancer, American Lung Association, and the Bonnie J. Addario Lung Cancer Foundation.
 He is an elected member to the American Society of Clinical Investigation (2008), American Association of Physicians (2016), and the Finnish Academy of Science and Letters (2016).
-Dr. Jänne is also the recipient of 2010 American Association of Cancer Research Richard and Hinda Rosenthal Memorial Award and a member of the 2010 AACR Team Science Award, American Cancer Research Clinical Research Professorship (2017), Waun Ki Hong Award for Outstanding Achievement in Translational and Clinical Cancer Research from the American Association for Cancer Research (2018), Translational Research Awardfrom the European Society for Medical Oncology (2018), R35 - Outstanding Investigator Award from the National Cancer Institute (2018), and Science of Oncology Award from the American Society of Clinical Oncology (2020).
+Dr. Jänne is the recipient of 2010 American Association of Cancer Research Richard and Hinda Rosenthal Memorial Award and a member of the 2010 AACR Team Science Award, American Cancer Research Clinical Research Professorship (2017), Waun Ki Hong Award for Outstanding Achievement in Translational and Clinical Cancer Research from the American Association for Cancer Research (2018), Translational Research Awardfrom the European Society for Medical Oncology (2018), R35 - Outstanding Investigator Award from the National Cancer Institute (2018), and Science of Oncology Award from the American Society of Clinical Oncology (2020).

 William Feng, PhD, (William_Feng@dfci.harvard.edu) is the Jänne lab director.
 He also is working on identifying mechanisms of resistance to the HER3-targeting antibody-drug conjugate patritumab deruxtecan (U3-1402) and developing genome-wide CRISPR activation screens to discover genes that confer resistance to targeted therapies in EGFR-mutant NSCLC.